Spring Term 1 2018 Curriculum Overview

 We will be continuing with the reading rollercoaster.
 We would appreciate it if you could support your child in achieving their next award.
 Below is some information of how your child can move on the rollercoaster:

 Year 4: Children need to read their school reading book twice a week and something of their own once.
 Please sign and date in your child’s reading record each time they read.

 Indoor and Outdoor PE kits must be brought in every Monday and will be sent home on a Friday.
-The children will begin the year by doing multi-skills, focussing on balance, agility and coordination.
-Following this the children will learn gymnastics indoors.
-In games, they will developing their team skills by doing football and netball.
+The children will continue the year by doing dance and movement, focussing on balance, agility and coordination.
+During outdoor PE the children will be learning skills associated with rugby such as ball handling, passing, moving and non-contact tackling.